tsbranquinho/RC-Project/Projeto_24_25/README.md

 #### **Note**
 - Running the server with `./GS` will create files and directories in the **main directory**.
 - Running `./server/GS` or `make` will create files and directories in the **child directory**.
+- If you want information about what's happening on the server side, run it in verbose mode (-v), otherwise it won't show anything except for when the server is closing

 ---